Matovic/othello/README.md

-# An Othello game with visualization via command line and with a game bot
+# An Othello game with visualization via command line and with a game bot using alpha–beta pruning algorithm over minimax
 School assignment n.
 9 from course Application programming in C++ in third bachelor semester.

 ## Usage